Creating a trail to upload audit logs

 -

 Encryption key: Bucket encryption key.
-You only need to select it if encryption was enabled for the bucket.
+You only need to select it if encryption has been enabled for your bucket.

 -